Wazzabeee/scraping_tool/README.md

 You can define the parameters of the search via the `cron_search.json` file (or `cron_user.json`).
 All parameters are the same from the GUI’s tab.

-When you’re ready you just have to setup the execution of the `cron_search.py` script at the desired times and days.
+When you’re ready you just have to setup the execution of the `cron_search.py` (or `cron_user.py`) script at the desired times and days.